-During the quarter, Yahoo!
+During the quarter, sales of Yahoo!
+Real Estate continued to climb based on our focus on increasing listing information.
+On the other hand, sales of Yahoo!
+Rikunabi declined compared with the first quarter last year because companies showed less interest in hiring because of the perception of a slowdown in the economy.
+Yahoo!
 Shopping and Yahoo!
-Auctions continued their efforts to attract new stores to their sites.
+Auctions strove to attract new stores to their sites through campaigns promoting the appeal of stores, such as the special feature, The Best Stores of 2007.
 As a result, the number of merchant stores registered on Yahoo!
 Shopping and Yahoo!
-Auctions totaled 32,652 at the end of September 2008, increasing by 3,216 stores, or 10.9% year on year.
-Revenues from tenant fees and sales commissions also expanded smoothly.
-As a result of efforts to increase the number of users through implementing a bonus points campaign for Yahoo!
-Points and various sales promotions, total commercial transaction volume of Yahoo!
+Auctions totaled 32,061 at the end of June 2008, increasing by 3,693 stores, or 13.0% year on year.
+Revenues from tenant fees and sales commissions expanded along with this growth and Yahoo!
+Shopping and Yahoo!
+Auctions also took steps to increase site use through Mother's Day and Father's Day sales promotion special features.
+As a result, total commercial transaction volume of Yahoo!
 Auctions, Yahoo!
 Shopping, Yahoo!
 Travel, and Yahoo!
-Ticket for the quarter amounted to ¥228.5 billion, climbing 2.7% year on year, with mobile transaction volume in particular increasing substantially.
-Although sales of Yahoo!
-Real Estate increased steadily from the second quarter last year, sales of Yahoo!
-Rikunabi declined substantially due to companies showing less interest in hiring along with the perception of a slowdown in the economy.
-Yahoo!
-BB incentive fees fell substantially from a year earlier, while research-related sales edged down slightly compared with the second quarter last year.
+Ticket for the quarter amounted to ¥237.7 billion, advancing 2.9% year on year, with mobile transaction volume in particular increasing substantially.
+Research-related sales edged forward slightly compared with the first quarter last year supported by collaboration efforts with Yahoo Japan Value Insight Corporation.

-Overall, business service sales for the second quarter amounted to ¥13.4 billion.
+Overall, business service sales for the first quarter amounted to ¥14.0 billion.